Computer Siksha

 12

-Which attribute of the <font> tag changes the text colour?
+Which attribute of the <font> tag sets the colour of the text?

 A